-The Pellissippi State Foundation conducted the All Steinway School fundraising campaign in 2010 in order to elevate the college’s Music program to world-class status.
-The community college now boasts 13 Steinway pianos in studios, practice rooms and performance venues.
+The Pellissippi State Foundation kicked off the All Steinway School fundraising campaign in 2010 in order to elevate the college’s Music program to world-class status.
+Thanks to the campaign, the community college now boasts 13 Steinway pianos in studios, practice rooms and performance venues.

 To request accommodations for a disability, contact the executive director of Human Resources and Affirmative Action at (865) 694-6607 or email@example.com.